PRossetti/wp-typescript-expressjs-api/README.md

 ```
 npm run start
 ```
+This will run the express server in cluster mode with one instance per each cpu available

 ## New Relic

-[New Relic](https://newrelic.com/ "New Relic") module and configuration file are added to the project configured to run just in production environment.
+[New Relic](https://newrelic.com/ "New Relic") module and configuration file are added to the project configured to run just in production environment and only if environment variable `ENABLE_NR` is set to `'true'`
 An app name and New Relic key must be provided.
 This values should be setted in the file newrelic.js in the following lines
 ```
 app_name: ['SET_YOUR_APP_NAME_HERE'], // TODO: set your New Relic app name